 Pizzeria Sorbillo, Via dei Tribunali 32, Napoli

-Pizzeria Brandi, Salita di Sant’Anna Di Palazzo 2 in Via Chiaia, Napoli
+Pizzeria Brandi, Salita di Sant’Anna di Palazzo 2 in Via Chiaia, Napoli